pimlie/nuxt-matomo/README.md

 The matomo javascript tracker is also injected as `$matomo` in the Nuxt.js context.
 Use this to e.g. manually track a page view.
 See the [injected](./test/fixtures/basic/pages/injected.vue) and [manually tracked](./test/fixtures/basic/pages/manuallytracked.vue) pages in the test fixture for an example

-> See the official [Matomo JavaScript Tracking client docs](https://developer.matomo.org/api-reference/tracking-javascript) for a full overview of available methods
+> :blue_book: See the official [Matomo JavaScript Tracking client docs](https://developer.matomo.org/api-reference/tracking-javascript) for a full overview of available methods

-> :warning: If you need to support IE9 or IE10 and `blockLoading: false`, then you need to include a [ProxyPolyfill](https://github.com/GoogleChrome/proxy-polyfill) manually as [Babel](https://babeljs.io/docs/en/learn/#proxies) doesnt provide one
+> :information_source: If you dont need to support IE9 or IE10, its recommended to set `useProxyObject: true`

 #### Middleware example
 ```js